Rangsdorf station: History

 There were no electric services from April 1945 to 1 October 1945 and in the interim steam trains operated.
 The second track of the Dresden Railways was dismantled for reparations to the Soviet Union and the earlier operation of mixed traffic on two tracks was replaced by steam-hauled and electric trains running on a single track.
 In 1952, the second track was rebuilt, but it was subsequently used only by S-Bahn trains.
 The trains ran at 30-minute intervals to Berlin.
 With the construction of the Berlin Wall on 13 August 1961, the S-Bahn service to Berlin was disrupted.
 At first trains ran to Mahlow as an isolated service.
 On 12 September 1961, this isolated service, however, was discontinued due to lack of carriage storage on the line and converted to steam-hauled operation.
 The steam trains then used on both tracks and the third rail of the western track was dismantled.
 The western edge of the suburban platform was no longer used.

 As suburban services no longer terminated in Rangsdorf, but now ran further north, they changed tracks several times near the suburban platform.
 The eastern platform in front of the station building was therefore returned to service in 1970.
 In 1982, the Dresden Railway was electrified with overhead wire.
 This fact complicates plans to restore S-Bahn services to the station, which have been discussed repeatedly since 1990 without resolution.

 In the course of the project to develop the Berlin–Dresden railway for speed of up to 200 km/h that began in May 2013, an extensive remodelling of Rangsdorf station was approved by the Federal Railway Authority on 19 March 2013.
 In the summer of 2013 the station building, the footbridge, the loading platform, the loading dock and the pumping station were demolished.

 Next to each of the two main through tracks there will be a passing loop with a platform for regional services in each direction and to the north of the platforms there will be passing loops for freight trains.
 The level crossing south of the station will be replaced by railway bridges over the road and access to the platforms will be via stairs and lifts.
 The signalling and overhead line equipment will be renewed and the construction of noise barriers on both sides over a length of about one kilometre is also part of the project.

-Train services
+Rail services

-The station is served by the following services:
+In the 2026 timetable the following regional services stop at the station: